Updated March 11, 2022

 Grapefruit.
 High in Vitamin C and Vitamin A; High in antioxidants; Can improve immune system health.
 Grapefruit can interact with several pharmaceutical drugs, so this is another ingredient that some people might want to leave out.
 For the best effects, include some of the pulp in your drink.

 Lemon.
 High in Vitamin C; May reduce risk of heart disease, anemia (by improving absorption of iron from other foods), kidney stones, digestive issues, and cancer.
 For the best effects, include some of the pulp in your drink.
 Lemon can also intensify the psychedelic experience (“Lemon Tek“s are a thing, which people speculate is because it helps convert the psilocybin faster into the active ingredient, psilocin).

 Apple Juice.
 Sweetens the tea (so it isn’t too sour and bitter); Rich in polyphenols and Vitamin C.

 Turmeric.
 Powerful anti-inflammatory effects; High in antioxidants; Boosts brain-derived neurotropic factor; Can help fight depression; May delay aging and fight age-related chronic diseases.
 Turmeric is a natural MAO Inhibitor, and so can also prolong or intensify the psychedelic experience.
-Turmeric works best when consumed with black pepper so you can also grind some into your tea (I think this tastes kind of weird) or grind some onto a snack you eat around the same time.
+Turmeric works best when consumed with black pepper so you should also grind a pinch into your tea or grind some onto a snack you eat around the same time.

-Honey.
+Raw Honey.
 Rich in antioxidants; Can improve cholesterol levels; Can lower triglycerides (a risk factor for heart disease); Promotes wound and burn healing; Works well as a cough suppressant.
 Consuming honey with psilocybin, while also cutting all processed foods and added / refined sugars during the same period, also helps treat sugar addiction.
 Honey is also pretty essential if you want the tea to taste good.
 Also there is a good chance the tea will make you vomit, and honey can help heal / soothe your esophagus.
 Raw honey is better than pasteurized honey, as pasteurized honeys can contain added sugars.
 Detailed research on the health benefits of honey is available here.